TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Wineglass Bay, Tasmania, Australia

-Beautiful Wineglass Bay in Freycinet National Park.
+Beautiful Wineglass Bay in Freycinet National Park in Tasmania, Australia.

 Cycle touring has always been our favorite mode of travel, and though we may pedal slower now that we are in our 60s, we love the crunch of wheels on gravel and their hum on asphalt.
 We are especially wild about cycling islands; this was the year for Tasmania.

-The Route: We opted to begin at Tasmania’s capital, Hobart, and end at the historic village of Evandale, with days off to explore some of the scenic highlights like Maria Island, Freycinet National Park, and the beaches around St. Helens, and to visit popular attractions like the Bicheno Penguin Colony and nearby East Coast Natureworld.
+The Route: We opted to begin at Tasmania's capital, Hobart, and end at the historic village of Evandale, with days off to explore some of the scenic highlights like Maria Island, Freycinet National Park, and the beaches around St. Helens, and to visit famous attractions like the Bicheno Penguin Colony and nearby East Coast Natureworld.

 The total distance would be around 311 miles.
-Considering that we had two weeks to do it, this didn’t seem too harsh, but we’d been warned about the hills and the headwinds.
+Considering we had two weeks to do it, this didn't seem too harsh, but we'd been warned about the hills and the headwinds.

-Van for cyclists in the rain in Tasmania
+Van for cyclists in the rain in Tasmania.

 Having a van available during a rain when cycling is a great luxury.

-Maria Island: The following day, too excited to linger in bed, we hit the pedals, flying four miles along the coast to Triabunna, where the 49-foot ferry to Maria Island was awaiting to take up to 48 passengers across choppy Mercury Passage.
+The following day, too excited to linger in bed, we hit the pedals, flying four miles along the coast to Triabunna, where the 49-foot ferry to Maria Island was awaiting to take up to 48 passengers across choppy Mercury Passage.

-Maria Island Cliffs
+Maria Island Cliffs are painted and jagged in Tasmania.

 The painted cliffs at Maria Island.

-Tasmanian Devils
+Tasmanian Devils in Tasmania!

 Tasmania Devils in the wonderful East Coast Natureworld attraction.